-Honors Literature and Academic Writing I (Formerly ELA-3)
+Honors English Language, Literature, and Academic Writing I

 This syllabus is subject to revision